ancillaryfactory/WP-Theme-File-Duplicator/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `file-duplicator.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Appearance -> Add Page Template NOTE: If you are using a child theme, the new theme file will be in the parent theme folder

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

 == Screenshots ==